 Well, folks, it actually happened.
-Despite a groundswell of opposition from players, their parents, coaches, fans, and media members, according to reports, the Big Ten Conference presidents officially voted to postpone the 2020 college football season until spring 2021.
+Despite a groundswell of opposition from players, their parents, coaches, fans, and media members, the Big Ten Conference presidents officially voted to postpone the 2020 college football season until spring 2021.

 Despite the fact that the league released an updated, conference-only schedule last Wednesday and practices had begun for all teams, the presidents presumably decided that the risks associated with playing during a pandemic were not mitigated enough by the extensive protocols that the conference and their own member institutions had put in place.

 Rumors started swirling that this was approaching reality on Saturday as reports came out that the B1G presidents were having emergency calls to determine how they would proceed.
 In turn, the other Power 5 commissioners reportedly had a meeting of their own to determine how those conferences would react to the Big Ten sitting the fall out.

 On Monday, it was reported that the preliminary vote to cancel the fall season was a 12-2 decision, with only Iowa and Nebraska voting to play.
 Nonetheless, teams were allowed to practice on Monday and Tuesday, which Ohio State did, under the B1G’s recommendation to go “light.”
 From there, it felt like the pendulum had swung in the other direction and that administrators were now favoring pushing back kickoff until later in September.
 But, alas, that appears to no longer be the case.